The 6 Best Ancient Stand-Alone and Cliff Dwellings in Arizona

 Where to Find the Best Ancient Stand-Alone and Cliff Dwellings in Arizona

 In order to know your future, you must understand your past.
 Arizona seems to get this message right.
-The Grand Canyon State is not only eager to learn about its ancestors, but also protect although distant, but important part of its heritage.
+The Grand Canyon State is not only eager to learn about its ancestors, but also protect an although distant, yet important part of its heritage.
 Dozens of the ancient stand-alone and cliff dwellings are scattered throughout Arizona, reminding of the old ways of living.

 The rich cultural and historic heritage of the Grand Canyon State was, however, beyond our reach and interest.
 The greatest chasm in the world allured us to the region for the first time a few years ago.
 As we were becoming more interested in the natural and man-made wonders of Arizona, new landmarks, including the ancient cliff dwellings and stand-alone structures, got on our radar.